Resolution of Singularities of Arithmetical Threefolds II: Application to Resolution in dimension three.

-We now prove that theorem \ref{luthm} implies (LU).
+We now complete the proof of Proposition~\ref{redtoLUcyclic}.
 To emphasize the dependence on $v$, we say that $(\mathrm{LU}v)$ holds if (LU) holds for a particular $v$.
 With notations as in (\ref{eq51}), we denote by $v_0,v_0^i,v_0^r,v^i, v^r$ the respective restrictions of $\overline{v}$ to $F$, $F^i$, $F^r$, $K^i$ and $K^r$.
 The strategy is to prove successively the implications

 Note that $(\mathrm{LU}v_0)$ holds by construction since $S$ is regular.